Homework PracticeSign Up

 Question 28mcq

-Which answer shows correct understanding of identify different types of joints?
+Which answer shows correct understanding of types of joints and the movement they allow?

 Question 29mcq

-Which statement should a Grade 9 student remember about Explain care of musculoskeletal system?
+Which statement should a Grade 9 student remember about healthy care of bones, muscles and joints?

 B.Exercise, posture, nutrition and injury prevention help care for the musculoskeletal system.